Why would someone lie on their application for life insurance?

 Case study #4: The agent filled out the life insurance application for the insured, who was blind and had diabetes.
 The agent failed to disclose these conditions on the application, however, and the insured signed it.
 Because the insured could not see the application, no fraudulent intent could be proven.
 We got our client’s claim paid.

 An applicant for life insurance must disclose lifestyle habits, good and bad, including use of alcohol or use of tobacco.
 A life insurance applicant must also disclose illicit drug use.
-Further, a life insurance must disclose medicinal use of marijuana and recreational use of marijuana, or risk denial of their life insurance beneficiary’s claim due to marijuana use.

 Case study #5: The insured told his insurance agent that while he used to smoke, he quit a few months ago.
 The agent marked the question about smoking “no” and did not record that the insured had COPD and Hepatitis C. The life insurance company denied our client’s claim.
 Again, the agent’s knowledge was imputed to the insurance company and we got our client beneficiary’s claim paid.